Having the right location for your Ann Arbor office space can attract talented employees – and a less desirable location can deter them.

 What is the cost of living?

 Many employees are attracted to large cities by the large salaries.
 Unfortunately, many soon find that their dollar doesn’t stretch as far as when they’re living in a big city.
-In some cases, the salary isn’t enough to cover all the bills, and they end up leaving for locations where their wages stretch farther.
+In some cases, the salary isn’t enough to cover all the bills, and talented employees end up leaving for locations where their wages stretch farther.

 Obviously, the housing market rises and falls, so a shortage today may drive a burst in development that will lead to more options tomorrow.
 If you’re considering moving to a new area, don’t just look at the current housing options.
 Look at what’s being built in the area, and whether those developments might change the situation for the future.
 Here’s a look at some current projects in the works.

 Employees don’t come alone.
 They bring with them spouses and children, and their career choices will be based in part on how it affects their families.
 Of course, you can’t guarantee employment for an employee’s spouse, but an economically sound area will offer more employment opportunities in general than one that is struggling.